oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 TOSCA provides support for decomposing service components using its **substitution mapping** feature.
-This feature allows for the definition of *abstract* service designs that consist of components that are largely independent of specific technologies or vendor implementations.
-Technology or vendor-specific implementation details can be defined for each abstract component using *substituting* service templates that describe the internals of that component.
+This feature allows for the definition of *abstract* service designs that consist of generic components that are largely independent of specific technologies or vendor implementations.
+Technology or vendor-specific implementation details can be defined for each generic component using *substituting* service templates that describe the internals of that component.

 For example, a service template for a business application that is hosted on an application server tier might focus on defining the